Caterers plastic-free guide

 When reusable is not viable and cutlery is actually required, switch to FSC certified wooden varieties.
 Cocktail forks or toothpicks are the cheapest option.
 Avoid alternatives made from CPLA or cutlery that appears to be plastic but is labelled as ‘biodegradable’ or ‘compostable’ (most states have banned these).

-So there we have it, a catering guide to help the plastic waste associated with your operations be as minimal as possible.
-Always remember to keep in mind avoid, reuse, switch, in this order of priority when making your choices surrounding any single-use plastics.
+So there we have it, a simple catering guide to minimise the plastic waste associated with your operations.
+Always remember to keep in mind avoid, reuse, switch, in this order when making your choices.